Tag Archives: drug discovery

 In vitro illumination using ML8500: osmium-based anticancer photosensitizer with highest hypoxic activity reported to date

-Study protocol to determine wavelength, fluence, and irradiance activities of Os-4T: Key observations Illumination parameters significantly affected the phototoxicity of Os-4T.
+Sherri McFarland discussing how ML8500 is supporting her research Study protocol to determine wavelength, fluence, and irradiance activities of Os-4T: Key observations Illumination parameters significantly affected the phototoxicity of Os-4T.
 The green light (525 nm) was more effective than the red light (630 nm) at lower fluences, while the maximal potency was achieved at both wavelengths when using fluences higher than 100 J/cm2.
-Irradiance affected the potency with both the red and the green light that were more effective when lower irradiances were used.
-Graphs from the original publication.
-Open-access content Continue reading →Basic Info of the Study Research by: University of Texas at Arlington, US.
+Irradiance affected the potency with both the red and the green light that were more effective when lower irradiances Continue reading →Customer case Research by: University of Texas at Arlington, US.
 One of the leading groups in photoactive drug discovery.
 Developed first clinical-level rubidium-based PS (TLD-1433), now in Theralase-sponsored Phase 2 trials for bladder cancer.
-Modulight products: ML8500 (445 nm, 525 nm, 630 nm, 753 nm, 810 nm) Laser use: Photoactive drug discovery Link to the study: Dr. Sherri McFarland (see her referral of Modulight) Research topics: Medicinal inorganic chemistry and drug discovery.
-Special interest in the synthesis of novel transition metal complexes and Continue reading →
+Modulight products: ML8500 (445 nm, 525 nm, 630 nm, 753 nm, 810 nm) Laser use: Photoactive drug discovery Link to the study: Prof. Sherri McFarland Research topics: Medicinal inorganic chemistry and drug discovery.
+Special interest in the synthesis of novel transition metal complexes and studying their interactions with light for the purpose Continue reading →

 Fully automated illumination study series for modern cancer drug development